Chemical decoding of kinematic substructures in the Galactic halo: Discussion

 On the other hand, in the right panel of Figure \ref{fig:compatibility_elz}, we show the stars of each halo substructure that are chemically compatible with the metal-poor disc, again with the same colour legend for the data points and the defining rectangles.
 Unlike in the previous case, this time the distributions of chemically compatible stars are not spread out in a wide range of $E$ and $L_z$ within the dynamical definitions.
 We can see that the highest densities of disc-compatible stars are found in the most prograde and lowest energy regions of the rectangles, that is, the closest $E-L_z$ region to the disc's one, even though the compatibility was established on dynamically unbiased quantities (i.e., chemical abundances).
 However, this could be due to the intrinsic bias of the sample that features the highest density of data close to the dynamical distribution of the disc.
 Anyway, we can see that the substructures containing the highest percentages of stars chemically compatible with the metal-poor disc are either those on prograde orbits, such as the Helmi Stream (K) and (M), or those on low-energy retrograde or radial orbits, such as Thamnos, ad GSE (M), and Heracles.
 Substructures on retrograde and high-energy orbits, such as Sequoia, have a fraction of stars compatible with the disc which is null.
 This result is compatible with the prediction of numerical simulations, which show that the retrograde heated disc in the $E-L_z$ plane is usually confined to low-energy orbits, unless the early Milky Way had accreted a significant amount of mass through mergers \citep[i.e. about 50\% of its total mass at the time of accretion(s), see for example][]{jean-baptiste2017}.\\

-In Table \ref{tab:sats}, we then summarise the fractions (in \%) of chemically compatible stars with respect to GSE (K) (first column) and the metal-poor disc (second column) for each of the halo substructures (different rows) when a threshold of 20 is assumed for the GMM analysis.
-In the third column, we also report the upper limits for their outliers, computed taking into account that the GSE (K) itself features a 5\% chemical compatibility with the disc, that is subtracting this 5\% from the sum of GSE- and disc-compatible stars.
+In Table \ref{tab:sats}, we then summarise the fractions (in \%) of chemically compatible stars with respect to GSE (H) (first column) and the metal-poor disc (second column) for each of the halo substructures (different rows) when a threshold of 20 is assumed for the GMM analysis.
+In the third column, we also report the upper limits for their cleaned samples, computed taking into account that the GSE (H) itself features a 5\% chemical compatibility with the disc, that is subtracting this 5\% from the sum of GSE- and disc-compatible stars.

-Moreover, in Figure \ref{fig:comp_all}, we summarise the fractions (in \%, for threshold=20) of chemically compatible stars with respect to GSE (K) (in blue) and the metal-poor disc (in lilac) for each of the halo substructures (listed to the left) for which we further analysed the chemical distributions of the outliers, that is their cleaned samples.
-We recall the overlap in the chemical spaces of the outliers (in grey) of Sequoia with those of GSE (K) (in blue), of the outliers of Thamnos with the distribution of $\omega$ Cen (in turquoise), and of the outliers of the Helmi Stream (K) with that of Sgr (in orange).
+Moreover, in Figure \ref{fig:comp_all}, we summarise the fractions (in \%, for threshold=20) of chemically compatible stars with respect to GSE (H) (in blue) and the metal-poor disc (in lilac) for each of the halo substructures (listed to the left) for which we further analysed the chemical distributions of their cleaned samples.
+We recall the overlap in the chemical spaces of the cleaned Sequoia with the GSE (H) outliers (in blue), of the cleaned Thamnos with the distribution of $\omega$ Cen (in turquoise), and of the cleaned Helmi Stream (K) with that of Sgr (in orange).
 The similarity in their chemical distributions may hint at additional contamination from these systems.\\